IBUNHABIBU/obsolete-lifestyle_articles/README.md

 then open http://localhost:3000/

 ## Run tests
-Navigate to the project folder make sure rspec is installed and then run the following command
+Navigate to the project folder make sure Rspec is installed and then run the following command

 `$rspec -f d`
 ## [Live demo](https://lifestylearticle.herokuapp.com/ "Of the project") of the project